hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure/14-api-driven-workflows/assignment.md

 type: challenge
 title: "\U0001F517 API Driven Workflows"
 teaser: |
-  Terraform Cloud has a fully featured RESTful API that you can use to integrate with external systems.
+  HCP Terraform has a fully featured RESTful API that you can use to integrate with external systems.
 Where we're going, we don't need a GUI!
 notes:
 - type: text
-  contents: "You've mostly been using the Terraform Cloud Web UI and command line
+  contents: "You've mostly been using the HCP Terraform Web UI and command line
     interface (CLI) to build infrastructure.
 The devops team needs to integrate with their CI/CD tool via the API.
 Lars sends you a chat message:\n\n>\U0001F468\U0001F3FB‍\U0001F9B2 Hey senior sysadmin, we have this new continuous integration tool that the developers are using to test their application code.
-I'd like you to test some API calls to our Terraform Cloud organization and workspaces.
+I'd like you to test some API calls to our HCP Terraform organization and workspaces.
 Can you please take a look at this and learn how the API works?"
 - type: text
   contents: |-
     Feeling stuck?
-Remember that the Terraform Cloud docs contain examples for all API endpoints: https://www.terraform.io/docs/cloud/api/workspace-variables.html#create-a-variable
+Remember that the HCP Terraform docs contain examples for all API endpoints: https://www.terraform.io/docs/cloud/api/workspace-variables.html#create-a-variable
     https://www.terraform.io/docs/cloud/api/run.html#create-a-run
 - type: text